 The final day of our journey takes us through Kyle Rhea to Kyleakin on The Isle of Skye.

 As we make our way North up the West coast of Knoydart we can reminisce about the terrible injustices imposed on the people of Knoydart during the Highland clearances.
 We can also take some time to explore the sites of some of these old settlements.
 We soon reach Sandaig where Gavin Maxwell lived and wrote his classic book – Ring of Bright Water.
 Further along we will visit Glenelg where General Wade built another of his barracks in his attempt to suppress the Scots.
 With some tidal assistance we hope to make haste through the Kyles and round the coast to our journeys end at Kyleakin pier.

-Pick up at Fort William train station 10am
+Pick up available from Fort William Train Station at 10am

-Drop off in Fort William after Loch Shiel to Isle of Skye Sea Kayaking Expedition at the station around 5pm on Wed
+Day 5 – Drop off in Fort William after Loch Shiel to Isle of Skye Sea Kayaking Expedition at the train station around 5pm.

 We do not recommend booking flights or other public transport for the final evening of the journey.
 Allow at least 24 hours after the proposed journey finish time when making any arrangements.